Courtesy of Ritz-Carlton

-If you don’t have several million dollars laying around to buy one, there are a growing number of options for chartering a private jet or purchasing individual seats on a private flight, ride-sharing style.
+Demand for private jet travel is on the rise.
+Thankfully, there are plenty of options for chartering a private jet or for purchasing individual seats on a private flight.

 Article continues below advertisement

-There is, of course, the option to go all out and buy a private jet.
-Depending on the age, make, and model, private jets cost anywhere between several hundred thousand dollars, for an older used model, to tens of millions of dollars, for a state-of-the-art private jet with all the bells and whistles.
+You could, of course, go all out and buy a private jet.
+Depending on the age, make, and model, private jets cost anywhere between several hundred thousand dollars for an older used model, to tens of millions of dollars for a state-of-the-art private jet with all the bells and whistles.
 Add to that how much it costs to operate and maintain the aircraft, which can be up to several million dollars per year, and we’re looking at quite the investment.

 Dream quashed?
 Not necessarily.
-From private jet charter services to companies that sell individual seats on private planes, private jet travel is more accessible now than ever.
+From private jet charter services to companies that sell individual seats on private planes, private jet travel is more accessible than you might think.

 While purchasing one’s own private jet is not feasible for most, the cost to charter a private jet may be a more viable alternative, not least because a growing number of companies are offering private jet charter services.

-According to private jet charter company Air Charter Service, you can expect to pay between $1,300 and $3,000 per flying hour for a turboprop or smaller jet plane, which typically seats four to six passengers; between $4,000 and $8,000 per flying hour for a midsize jet, which typically accommodates up to nine passengers; and between $8,600 and $13,000 per flying hour for larger private jets, which usually seat from 14 to 19 passengers.
+According to private jet charter company Air Charter Service, you can expect to pay between $1,300 and $3,000 per flying hour for a turboprop or smaller jet plane, which typically seats 4 to 6 passengers; between $4,000 and $8,000 per flying hour for a midsize jet, which typically accommodates up to 9 passengers; and between $8,600 and $13,000 per flying hour for larger private jets, which usually seat from 14 to 19 passengers.
 You can see how that translates into a cross-country flight below.

 Article continues below advertisement